jesse-wei/SAPsim/docs/index.rst

    The theme I'm using for this site has ads 😔.
 Use adblock.

-   The top half of this page is just the README from GitHub.
+   The top half of this page is just the README from `GitHub <https://github.com/jesse-wei/SAPsim>`_.
    Content unique to this site starts at the Settings heading.

 .. mdinclude:: ../README.md